fedorg/suspicions/README.md

 On the other hand, weird behavior like quantum stuff seemingly being entangled might be an optimization or just a side effect of a non-rigorous definition of the system being simulated in conventional spacetime coords.

+## in praise of sloppiness
+nothing is perfect. there is no escaping failure. you can't eliminate tech debt. i will go around your approval process. things will crash and burn. perfectionism is a sin.